WisdomBits/overwatch/Starter-app README.md

 - **Event-driven**: Custom events and pub/sub built in.
 - **Persistence**: Easily persist state to localStorage/sessionStorage.
 - **Inspired by Zustand, but with more power and less fuss!**

-**Why not Redux, Context, or Zustand?**

-- No verbose setup or context trees.
-- No need for reducers or actions.
-- No prop drilling or context re-renders.
-- Just simple, direct, and type-safe state.

 ---